 Packaging - **1/2

-The packaging features the Dragonball Z logo at the top with a blue field
+The packaging features the Dragonball Z logo at the top with a blue

-"Z" logo with some Japanese characters along the left edge.
+large "Z" logo with some Japanese characters along the left edge.

 The cards for this series also feature a red border which

 differentiates newer DBZ figures from those in older series.

 Series 4 also had the red border.
 The back features

 all 5 of the figures from this series.
 Cards are identical

 for all characters in a series with a paper insert in the blister

 version of the character was drawn.
 Episodes are broken down

 into arcs called "sagas".
 The packaging is better than it was

 during the release of the original set of figures but could still stand

 The figures are very good likenesses of the characters from the show.